RedVoxInc/datawindow-examples/docs/source/03b_event_data.md

 # Event Data

-Event data is all the detections within the duration window.
-These detections are determined by a machine learning model.
+Event data is all the sounds detected within the duration window.
+A machine learning model is the source of the data.
+The exact methods of detecting sounds are specific to each model, so the SDK uses a few tricks to store the data in a flexible way.

 ## Getting Event Data